-The Group’s inclusive finance agenda is focused on providing underserved customers with access to simple, appropriate and affordable financial solutions.
-These broad based innovative and competitively priced solutions include loans between US$500 and US$60,000, appropriate to its customers’ every day needs, mainly through the deduction at source payroll model.
+The Group’s inclusive finance agenda is focused on providing underserved customers with access to simple, appropriate and accessible financial solutions.
+These broad based, innovative and competitively priced solutions include loans between US$500 and US$60,000 appropriate to its customers’ every day needs, mainly through the deduction at source model.

 Letshego diversified its offering in 2012 through the acquisition of Micro Africa Limited in East Africa – providing loans to micro and small entrepreneurs (MSEs), collective groups as well as to low and middle income earners.
-The MSE portfolio continues to steadily increase Letshego’s advances - as at June 2016 (the Group’s latest results), the total micro finance portfolio contributed US$ 68mn.
+The MSE portfolio continues to steadily grow - as at December 2016, the total micro finance book stood at US$ 71mn.

-In addition to Letshego’s deposit-taking activities in Mozambique, Namibia and Rwanda, microfinance banking has been added in Nigeria and Tanzania through the acquisition of banks already operating in MSE sectors there.
+In addition to Letshego’s deposit-taking activities in Mozambique, Namibia, Rwanda and Tanzania, microfinance banking has been added in Nigeria and Tanzania through the acquisition of banks already operating in MSE sectors.
 Overall, the Group’s solutions encompass savings, borrowings, payments and micro-insurance.

-The Group’s brand is trusted across Africa and is ster for being responsive to customers’ needs.
+The Group’s brand, now refreshed in ten of its markets, is trusted across Africa and is known for being responsive to customers’ needs.
 Letshego is committed to responsible and ethical lending as well as full regulatory compliance in all its countries of operation.